Panning to do Kjerag hike and take one of the most incredible pics of your life? You’re on the right page.

 After a quickly walk and some snaps I went to the supermarket to get some groceries for the next day (cereal bars, nuts, sandwich, juice and probably the most expensive mineral water I’ve ever gotten, almost US$ 4.00 each one).
 Norway is not a cheap country!
 Actually I heard that Norway is one of the most expensive countries in Europe…

-Hike to Kjerag
+How to do Kjerag hike

 The hike was not easy!!
 Full of ups and downs, sometimes I walked on steps, other time from water streams to waterfalls, and even mud.
 There are some chains attached to the ground that help a lot.
 There is a T (trail) in red painted in many rocks all over the trail.
 Actually there are so many rocks in this hike, that sometimes I wondered if I were walking on the moon…